romainberger/daily-reactjs-workshop/README.md

 ## Login

 To post comments using the API you will need to [register an app](http://www.dailymotion.com/profile/developer/new), then add your API key.

-*Note*: For the login to work you will need a "real" url for your app (http://localhost won't work).
-The easiest solution is to add a fake url in your host file then to use this url when registering the Dailymotion app.